MichaelDemidov/LazarusKeyboardLayout/README.md

 Known issues
 ------------
+It would be nice to add support for macOS, but I just don't have a Mac.

 I have not tested the class in a console application.
-On Linux, the X functions and events may not work.
+On GNU/Linux, the X event mechanism may not work.

-Creating multiple instances of the `TKeyboardLayoutIndicator` class *in Windows* is pointless due to a system hook using a global variable containing an instance of this class.
+On Windows, creating multiple instances of the `TKeyboardLayoutIndicator` class is pointless due to a system hook using a global variable containing an instance of this class.
 If you need more than one indicator in your application, please think of something to hold a list of them and use the single `OnUpdateIndicator` event handler.
 Or modify the `TKeyboardLayoutIndicator` class to create a list of event handlers instead of a single `OnUpdateIndicator`.

 On Windows, the class reads two-letter locale names from the system registry.
-On Linux, it takes the full language name (e.g. 'english') and returns the first two letters from it.
-Thus, on many layouts the indicator will return different names (see the screenshots above: 'EN' on Linux and 'US' on Windows!).
+On GNU/Linux, it takes the full language name (e.g. 'english') and returns the first two letters from it.
+Thus, on many layouts the indicator will return different names (see the screenshots above: 'EN' on ALT Linux and 'US' on Windows!).
 If someone knows how to do it more elegant way, please tell me.

 Author
 ------